-The information shown in the Defined Mappings pane varies according to what node you select in the Host Mappings pane, as shown in this table.
+The information shown in the Defined Mappings pane varies according to what node you select in the Topology pane, as shown in this table.

-Node Selected Information That Appears in the Defined Mappings Pane Root (storage array) node All defined mappings. ± • • • • • • • • • • • • • • • • • • • All mappings that are currently defined for the Default Group (if any).

-Node Selected Information That Appears in the Defined Mappings Pane Host Group node (outside of Default Group) All mappings that are currently defined for the Host Group.
+Node Selected Information That Appears in the Defined Mappings Pane Root (storage array) node All defined mappings.
+Default Group node or any child node of the Default Group All mappings that are currently defined for the Default Group (if any).
+Host Group node (outside of Default Group) All mappings that are currently defined for the Host Group.
 Host node that is a child node of a Host Group node All mappings that are currently defined for the Host Group, plus any mappings specifically defined for a specific host.
-All mappings that are currently defined for the host port's associated host.
+Host Port node or individual host port node outside of the Default Group All mappings that are currently defined for the host port's associated host.

-Hardware Tab

-The Hardware tab in the Array Management Window contains two panes: the Hardware pane on the left and the Properties pane on the right.

-NOTE You can resize either pane by dragging the splitter bar, located between the two panes, to the right or to the left.

-The Hardware pane provides a view of the hardware components in a storage array, including their status.
-You can right-click a hardware component to open a pop-up menu that contains the applicable actions for that component.

-NOTE The icons that you see might differ from what is shown in this topic because the icons are determined by the hardware that is installed in your storage array.
-For example, the controller tray icon and the drive tray icon look like the actual controller trays and drive trays that are installed.
-Also, the drive icons are either horizontal or vertical to match the orientation of the physical drives in the drive tray.

-The Properties pane provides information for the hardware component that is selected in the Hardware pane.
-The information in the Properties pane is specific to each hardware component.
-If you select a controller icon in the Hardware pane, a list of properties for that controller is shown in the Properties pane.
-If you select a drive icon in the Hardware pane, a list of properties for that drive is shown in the Properties pane.

-Controller Status

-The storage management software provides visual cues to indicate the status of each controller in your storage array.
-In the Hardware pane (left side) the software overlays an indication of the status if the controller is not in an online, optimal state.
-The overlays are different colors depending on the state of the controller.
-For example, if a controller is in an Offline or Service Mode state, you see a red overlay with an additional icon that represents the state.
-In the Properties pane (right side), the software displays the state of the selected controller in the Status field.

-The states displayed for a controller can include: Online/Optimal, Offline, Service Mode, Slot Empty, Unsupported, Needs Attention, or Suspended.

-View Tray Components

-The View Tray Components command on each tray shows the status of the secondary components within the tray, such as power supplies, fans, and temperature sensors.
+Controller Status When you open the Array Management Window (AMW) to manage a storage array, the version of software that is appropriate for the version of firmware that the storage array uses is opened.
+For example, you manage two storage arrays using this software; one storage array has firmware version 6.14, and the other has firmware version 7.8x, where x represents a number.
+When you open the AMW for a particular storage array, the correct AMW version is used.
+The storage array with firmware 6.14 uses version 9.14 of the storage management software, and the storage array with firmware version 7.8x uses version 10.8x of the storage management software.
+You can verify the version that you are currently using by selecting Help >> About in the AMW.
+This bundling of previous versions of the AMW provides the flexibility of upgrading the firmware only on selected storage arrays instead of having to perform an upgrade on all of the storage arrays at one time.
+View Tray Components The View Tray Components command on each tray shows the status of the secondary components within the tray, such as power supplies, fans, and temperature sensors.
 You can use the Drive type drop-down list and the Show button in the Hardware tab to identify drives of a particular type, speed, and capacity.
 In the Drive type drop-down list, select the type of drive you want to identify, and click Show.
 A green triangle appears on top of the relevant drives.

-AMW Setup Tab

-The AMW Setup tab provides links to these tasks:

-- Locating a storage array

-- Renaming a storage array

-- Changing the hardware view order

-- Setting a storage array password

-- Managing premium features

-- Configuring the network parameters for the iSCSI host ports

-- Provision drives into disk pools, volume groups, or a hot spare

-- Saving configuration parameters in a file

-NOTE The Save Configuration function generates a CLI script that contains storage array settings, volume configuration, topology, or volume-to-LUN mappings for a storage array.
+AMW Setup Tab The AMW Setup tab provides links to these tasks: Locating the storage array Renaming the storage array Changing the hardware view order Setting a storage array password Managing premium features Configuring the network parameters for the iSCSI host ports Provision drives into disk pools, volume groups, or a hot spare Saving configuration parameters in a file NOTE The Save Configuration function generates a CLI script that contains storage array settings, volume configuration, topology, or volume-to-LUN mappings for a storage array.
 You can use this generated CLI script to replicate a configuration to another storage array.
-However, you should not use this generated CLI script for disaster recovery for storage arrays running SANtricity ES Version 10.83.
+However, you should not use this generated CLI script for disaster recovery for storage arrays running SANtricity ES Version 10.86.
 Instead, to do a system restore use the configuration database backup file that you create manually or by having the Persistent Monitor running in the background.